 - Oil for roasting the ingredients

-1. In a small kadhai, heat a few drops of oil and roast the raw mango pieces in it for about 2 to 3 minutes.
+- In a small kadhai, heat a few drops of oil and roast the raw mango cubes in it for about 2 to 3 minutes.

-3. Now again heat a few drops of oil in the kadhai and add the Irani hing pieces to it.
+- Now again heat a few drops of oil in the kadhai and add the Irani hing pieces to it.
 They’ll immediately puff up releasing a unique aroma.
 Immediately remove from the flame and keep aside.
 If using regular asafoetida powder, I would suggest switching off the flame and quickly roasting the asafoetida powder in the hot oil, to avoid burning it.

-4. Now in the same kadhai, dry roast the fresh coconut for about 2-3 minutes on low flame.
+- Now in the same kadhai, dry roast the fresh coconut for about 2-3 minutes on low flame.
 You’ll see that it changes a bit of colour and texture.
 Switch off the flame and remove the coconut in a dish to cool down.

-5. When all ingredients have cooled down, grind them all together (except the jaggery) in a mixer grinder without using a single drop of water.
+- When all ingredients have cooled down, grind them all together (except the jaggery) in a mixer grinder without using a single drop of water.

-6. When they have been almost ground, add the jaggery to it and grind again.
+- When they have been almost ground, add the jaggery to it and grind again.

-8. Serve this delicious NKGSB Style Sweet And Sour Raw Mango Chutney as an accompaniment to a meal of Daali Toay and hot steamed rice.
+- Serve this delicious NKGSB Style Sweet And Sour Raw Mango Chutney as an accompaniment to a meal of Daali Toay and hot steamed rice.

-Note: An absolutely flavoursome chutney which can be substituted for vegetables to be had with chapatis or phulkas or can be relished for lunch and dinner with some Varan or Daali Toay and hot steamed rice and some crispy Phodi as an accompaniment.
+This is an absolutely flavoursome chutney which can be substituted for vegetables to be had with chapatis or phulkas or can be relished for lunch and dinner with some Varan or Daali Toay and hot steamed rice and some crispy Phodi as an accompaniment.